 Note : Applicable only for Linux Distribution Servers

 In Linux machines, due to customer environment configuration, we have been facing several issues when migrating the Application that involves upgrading PostgreSQL to higher version.
 Particularly, we are encountering these issues when using root user for upgrade operation.
+We also encounter similar issues during startup too, due to insufficient permissions.

-When the upgrade is invoked as Root user, we create a new user named "postgres" in the customer environment in "other users" group.
+When the startup/upgrade is invoked as Root user, we create a new user named "postgres" in the customer environment in "other users" group.
 In all the below cases, the ownership of all the files will be under Root and Other users like "postgres" doesn't have read & execute permissions.
 Since we perform all the database operations with "postgres" user, we are facing "Permission Denied" Issue.

 Resolution